Becksteinlab/imdreader/docs/source/protocol_current.rst

     Any other header sent will disconnect the client and print an error message but not stop the simulation.

-Next, send position data to the client IF this integration step lands in the rate step specified by the client (or the default, every step)
+Next, send energies and position data to the client IF this integration step lands in the rate step specified by the client (or the default, every step)

+    Header:
+        1 (IMD_ENERGIES)
+        1 (Contstant value)
     Header:
         2 (IMD_FCOORDS)
         <val> (Number of atoms in the system)

         Position packet:

 3. Disconnection